pollycoder/astrodynamics/README.md

-# Tsinghua University space dynamics course learning warehouse
+# Repository for Tsinghua University Astrodynamics Course

 ## Content
 1. Two body problem: the conversion of six radical number of orbit and Descartes position velocity, the conversion and evolution of three near-point angles, the initial value of orbit, Newton iteration.